esnthere/CURE-IQA/README.md

 ## For train:
-The training code can be available at the 'training' folder.
+The training code can be available at the 'Training' folder.

 ## If you like this work, please cite: